javaskrrt/cRaZyCaSe/readme.md

 Contributions?
 Sure, why not!
 If you have ideas to make it cRaZiEr, submit an issue or a pull request.

+## Acknowledgements

+Special thanks to Robert T. for inspiring this idea.
+YoU tHe ReAl MvP, mY mAn.

 ## License

 MIT License.
 Use at your own risk.
 (We are not liable for any eye strain or stern looks from your senior engineer.)